tiangolo/dockerswarm.rocks/docs/traefik-technical-details.md

 * `traefik.redirectorservice.frontend.entryPoints=http`: make the service listen to HTTP, so that it can redirect to HTTPS.
 * `traefik.redirectorservice.frontend.redirect.entryPoint=https`: make Traefik redirect HTTP trafic to HTTPS for the web UI.
 * `traefik.webservice.frontend.entryPoints=https`: make the web UI listen and serve on HTTPS.
-* `traefik.frontend.auth.basic.users=${USERNAME}:${HASHED_PASSWORD}`: enable basic auth, so that not everyone can access your Traefik web dashboard, it uses the username and password created above.
+* `traefik.frontend.auth.basic.users=${USERNAME?Variable USERNAME not set}:${HASHED_PASSWORD?Variable HASHED_PASSWORD not set}`: enable basic auth, so that not everyone can access your Traefik web dashboard, it uses the username and password created above.
+If those environment variables are not set, show the error "`Variable USERNAME not set`" or "`Variable HASHED_PASSWORD not set`".

 ```YAML hl_lines="4 6 10 11 13 14 17 18 19 20 21 22 23 24 25 26 27"
 {!traefik.yml!}